Sitia Mountains: Geography

 The four ranges are configured in two rows, termed the West Sitia Mountains and the East Sitia Mountains.
 The west side is divided from the east side by the Rema Pentelis ("Pentelis river"), a stream with its valley that flows S-N across most of Crete at that point, entering the Bay of Sitia just east of Sitia.
-The town of Sitia (or Siteia} is situated in some flat land, the Plain of Sitia, forming a port in the Bay of Sitia.
+The town of Sitia (or Siteia) is situated in some flat land, the Plain of Sitia, forming a port in the Bay of Sitia.
 The port is a road center and major access point to East Crete.
 It is the site of the major services to the area: the seaport, the airport, the hospital, educational services, and so on.
 The villages scattered throughout the mountains and along the coast are becoming more and more summer residences catering to tourism.
 Some, such as Voila and Etia, have been completely abandoned, and give the appearance of an ancient ruined village.

 The West Sitia Mountains comprise three ranges abutting each other south to north.
 The differences are entirely geomorphological or geopolitical and are conventional.
 The Thrypti Mountains are located in the southwest.
 They trend to the northeast from Ierapetra in the direction of Sitia.
 However, they only go half-way in that direction.
 The rest of the distance is completed by the distinct Ornon mountains, separated from the Thrypti by the Bebonas river valley, and the Western Siteia Foothills, of lower elevation, covering the space between the Ornon range and Siteia itself.

 The East Sitia Mountains consist only of the Zakros mountains, also trending SW-NE.

 Parkland

 The 2015 creation of Sitia UNESCO Global Geopark placed much of the Sitia range in the park.
-It is the major range there, but not the only.
+It is the major range there, but not the only one.
 The coastal hill range (east coast) also is in it, so the park comprises all of Crete east of the Mochlos-Livari line.
 The line trends NW-SE, so that much of Thrypti is actually omitted from the park.